How do I advertise my smallholding?

 If you want to place a classified ad, go here

-- It’s a gentle reminder that your property has been on the market for 6 months & maybe you have done some improvements or decorating in that time?
+- It’s a gentle reminder that maybe you have done some improvements or decorating since you first placed your advert?
 In which case you may want to upload some new photos, delete some older ones & update the description.
-You may also wish to think about revising the price, especially if you’ve had very little interest.
+You may also wish to think about revising the price, especially if you want to stimulate more interest.

 - We are very conscious of keeping our website fresh & up-to-date for our visitors – your potential purchasers; once a property is sold, sometimes SHUK is low down on the list of people to inform and there’s nothing worse than finding your ideal smallholding and then to be told – “oh it’s sold!” – or even worse, not getting any response to emails & phone calls

-There is just an admin fee of £5 to pay to renew your advert and help keep your advert and our website, up-to-date and appealing.
+There is just an admin fee of £5 (£6 for premium ad) to pay to renew your advert and help keep your advert and our website, up-to-date and appealing.

 Can I place a property ad in the Classified section?

 Yes, there is a ‘property’ category in the classified section – it is a simpler & cheaper way of advertising your property, but you won’t get the ‘slide show’ of images, the long formatted description or the Facebook & Twitter promotion that our standard & premium property adverts get.